fers4t/InstaTraitors/README.md

 # InstaTraitors
-A python script that helps you reveal users who don't follow you back on instagram.
+A python script that helps you reveal users who don't follow you back on Instagram.

 ## Usage
 Simply insert your instagram **username** and **password** into `instaTraitors.py` file and run the script as shown below.
 Traitor accounts will be listed in python terminal.